-Term Meaning Plugin An independent software that adds some capability to LMMS.
-For convenience, we c For convenience, we divide LMMS plugins into three classes: Instruments Either imitate a real-life musical instrument (such as a piano, guitar, or flute) or play a synthesized sound.
+Term Meaning Plugin An independent softwa are that adds some capability to LMMS.
+For convenience, we divide LMMS plugins into three classes: • Instruments Either imitate a real-life musical instrument (such as a piano, guitar, or flute) or play a synthesized sound.
 Plugins that play MIDI or audio files are also included in this class. • Filters Filter the sound to impart a different character.
-Typically, filters in LMMS are dynamically changed during each note.
-Effects Add special effects to the sound Synthesizer A software that produc ces a sound that can be used in creating music. (="Synth") Some synths can imitate real-life melody instrument (piano, organ, flute, violin) or a percussion instrument (drum, hi-hat, symbals, xylophone, marimba) or a bassline instrument.
+Typically, filters in LMMS are dynamically changed during each note. • Effects Add special effects to the sound Synthesizer A software that produc es a sound that can be used in creating music. (="Synth") ate real-life melody instrument (piano, organ, flute, violin) or a (drum, hi-hat, symbals, xylophone, marimba) or a bassline instrument.
 Some synths produce a sound that does not resemble any real-life musical instrument.
 Some synths are spec ifically designed to imitate sounds from a popular arcade game.
 Preset The "instrument" in LMMS is actually a synthesizer that is capable of producing a wide range of sounds depending upon the settings of its controls.
 While this range is good for creativity, you would find it extremely difficult to re-create the exact sound that you liked in the last session.
 That's why LMMS allows you to save the instrument's settings as a preset.
-LMMS also provides y LMMS also provides you several ready-made presets to get going.
-You can also tweak a You can also tweak a preset to suit your own taste and save it under a different file name.
-You can copy this file i in different computers to reproduce the same sound.
-Wavetable Wavetables are files that have the digitized sound of actual musical instruments. nat have the digitized sound of actual musical instruments.
-Wavetables are used to create music in a three-step process: 1.
-Record the actual sound of a musical instrument (e.g. piano, guitar, flute, etc.), 2.
-Digitize the sound sample, and 3.
-Play the sample to produce (almost) original sound.
-Although only one pitch is recorded and digitized, the playback can simulate the sound of the instrument over several octaves, by reading the digital sample at different speeds (to produce a higher pitch, the sample is read at a faster speed). struments changes its timbre significantly at different pitches.
+LMMS also provides y ou several ready-made presets to get going.
+You can also tweak a preset to suit your own taste and save it under a different file name.
+You can copy this file i n different computers to reproduce the same sound.
+Wavetable Wavetables are files th nat have the digitized sound of actual musical instruments.
+Wavetables are used t o create music in a three-step process: Record the ac tual sound of a musical instrument (e.g. piano, guitar, flute, etc.), 2.
+Digitize the so und sample, and 3.
+Play the samp le to produce (almost) original sound. instrument over severa h is recorded and digitized, the playback can simulate the sound of the al octaves, by reading the digital sample at different speeds (to produce uple is read at a faster speed). struments changes its timbre significantly at different pitches.
 In such are taken at different pitches, so that the synthesizer can produce ctaves.
-The file that stores the tables for one or more e table of wave forms is called a wavetable .
+The file that stores the tables for one or more table of wave forms is called a wavetable .
 A given file may have musical instruments.
-Each technology has i npatible technologies exist for creating (and using) the wavetables. ts own file format for storing its wavetables (e.g. SF2, GUS or GM). se formats using different plugins.
-Beat A beat is a short low-p (such as the ones use bitch sound, typically created with unpitched percussion instruments d in a drum kit).
+Each technology has it npatible technologies exist for creating (and using) the wavetables. ts own file format for storing its wavetables (e.g. SF2, GUS or GM). se formats using different plugins.
+Beat A beat is a short low-p (such as the ones use itch sound, typically created with unpitched percussion instruments d in a drum kit).
 For another use of this s term, see tempo.
-Bassline A bassline is low-pitched repetitive pattern played by a rhythm section instrument such as the bass guitar, bass violin or a keyboard instrument (piano, Hammond organ, electronic organ, or synthesizer).
-Use of bassline is more common in some musical genres.
+Bassline ned repetitive pattern played by a rhythm section instrument such as the n or a keyboard instrument (piano, Hammond organ, electronic organ, Use of bassline is mor e common in some musical genres.